 And that’s not all; scientists from Harvard were paid to publish a review that excused sugar from the wicked corner, saying that it is not to be blamed for cardiovascular disease.
 To side-step the focus on sugar, the scientists instead wrote about the role of dietary fats and cholesterol, citing that saturated fat is the root of the problem.

 As the campaign against sugar intensified, there have been voices trying to redeem fat.
-For decades, it had been labelled public enemy number 1, and a “low-fat” food label being used to convince us that we were eating healthy.
+For decades, it had been labeled public enemy number 1, and a “low-fat” food label being used to convince us that we were eating healthy.

 The problem is low fat can either mean vegetables or ”we took all the fat out and then jam-packed it with sugar.”
 When you take out all the fat out of a product, especially dry ones like cakes, then something has to replace it.
 And it tends to be sugar — and the calories are almost the same.

 But what about the case that we should consume more fats in our diet?
 Many have claimed that the drive about cutting all fats when it comes to bad saturated fats was overgeneralized.
-Others have argued that favouring carbohydrates in our diet especially simple carbohydrates, is playing havoc with our health leading to an increase in diabetes type II and obesity.
+Others have argued that favoring carbohydrates in our diet especially simple carbohydrates, is playing havoc with our health leading to an increase in diabetes type II and obesity.

 As luck would have it, the eat-less-sugar campaign won.
 And people started cutting back on sugar.
 Much of the reduction came from decreased consumption of soda, which children and adults started drinking less.
 However, there was still one problem: people weren’t getting any thinner.